Dyes have been used to improve the color of grass since the 1950s.

 Issues with Grass Paint

-There are some that find using a dye to color grass to be unnatural.
+Some find using a dye to color grass to be unnatural.

 That is because a common perception is that dye, much like paint, contains toxic materials.